 - Show you facing square onto the camera, not looking over one shoulder (portrait style) or tilted

 - Show both edges of your face clearly

 - Be taken with uniform lighting and not show shadows or flash reflections on your face and no red-eye

 - Show you alone (no chair backs, toys or other people visible)

 - Please click here to read more about photo specifications

 - Certified copy of your current passport front page

-- Money order for C $ 19.00 made payable to the South African High Commission or South African Consulate General or cash exact amount only if you do a walk in at our office.
+- Money order for CAN $ 15.00 made payable to the South African High Commission in Ottawa or South African Consulate General in Toronto.
+No cash; no personal cheques please.

 - In case of medical emergency we require a letter from the Medical Practitioner in South Africa

 - Death emergency must be supported by Death Certificate from Home Affairs

 - Please ensure that you submit two sets of the application: (a) the original application forms with supporting documents, and (b) a copy of the complete set.